Néron (Isère): Location

 The Néron is located in south-eastern France, in the Auvergne-Rhône-Alpes region and the Isère department.
 Its main ridge, including its summit, delimits the territory of the communes of Saint-Égrève to the west and Saint-Martin-le-Vinoux to the east and south; the northern slope, from a secondary peak, occupies the territory of Quaix-en-Chartreuse.
 The mountain dominates part of the Grenoble area and is almost 100 km south-east of Lyon.
 It belongs to the pre-Alpine range of the Chartreuse and forms the southern end of its median axis.

-The mountain is surrounded by the Rachais (1,050m) to the east, the aiguille de Quaix (1,143m) to the north-north-east and the rocher de l'Église (1,300m) to the north-north-west.
+The mountain is surrounded by the Rachais (1,050m) to the east, the aiguille de Quaix (1,143m) to the north-north-east and the rocher de l'Église (1,300m) to the north-northwest.
 To the west and south, it overlooks part of the Isère cluse, sometimes called the Sud-Grésivaudan region.